Sajjon/ViewComposer/README.md

 **NO SUBCLASSES NEEDED 🙌**

-Of course you can always change you var to be lazy (recommended) and set attributes on the view which are not yet supported by ViewComposer, like this:
+Of course you can always change your `var` to be `lazy` (recommended) and set attributes on the view which are not yet supported by ViewComposer, like this:

 ```swift
 lazy var button: UIButton = {